Highlights of Pennsylvania’s casino gambling expansion bill

 Casinos could apply to the Pennsylvania Gaming Control Board to offer sports betting at the casino or online, should it become legal under federal law or under a federal court ruling.
 A license would be $10 million.

 Resort casinos — Valley Forge Casino in suburban Philadelphia and Lady Luck Casino Nemacolin in southwestern Pennsylvania — can pay a $1 million fee to be relieved from requirements in the original 2004 casino law that gamblers must also take part in other amenities at the establishment.
+They also can add up to 250 slot machines for a $2.5 million fee and up to 15 table games for a $1 million fee.

 A 2004 provision limiting ownership of casinos to no more than one controlling stake in one casino would be repealed.
+That could end a lawsuit that has held up construction of the Live!
+Hotel & Casino in Philadelphia for nearly three years.

 Source: Pennsylvania Senate Republicans.